peterhebert/my-custom-structure/readme.txt

 Tested up to: 4.5.3
 License: GPL-3.0

-A sample WordPress plugin for creating a custom site structure using either ACF or CMB2
+A sample WordPress plugin for creating a custom site structure